exaspace/async-log4j-jdbc/README.md

 4. psql into your database and run `select count(*) from applog` at any time to see how many messages have been stored

-#### Selecting a database for demo
+#### Selecting a different database for the demo

 You have to tell the demo class which type of database dialect to use.
-The database to use can be specified either as an environment variable as in `DATABASE=postgres ./gradlew demo` or as a gradle property `./gradlew -Plog4jq_database=postgres demo`.
+The database to use can be specified either as an environment variable as in `LOG4JQ_DATABASE=postgres ./gradlew demo` or as a gradle property `./gradlew -Plog4jq_database=postgres demo`.
-If you are running the demo in a docker container then you can use the `-e` flag to pass the environment variable as in `docker run -e DATABASE=postgres ...`
+If you are running the demo in a docker container then you can use the `-e` flag to pass the environment variable as in `docker run -e LOG4JQ_DATABASE=postgres ...`

 TODO: Currently only the value `postgres` is supported.